 Notify the Airline

 Make sure you double-check that the airline allows in-cabin pets during flights before you book your ticket, and once it is booked, contact the airline to let them know you will be bringing a dog.
-There is usually a pet fee (usually, $125 one-way) associated with taking dogs on planes, and there might be restrictions regarding how many pets are allowed on one flight.
+It’s important to note that there are a limited number of spots available for pets on board, so the sooner you can let the airline know to secure your pet’s spot, the better.
+There is a pet fee (usually, $125 one-way) associated with taking dogs on planes, and there might be restrictions regarding how many pets are allowed on one flight.
 Always notify the airline of your travel plans as soon as possible.

 Domestic vs. International Flights